vn-ki/YoutubePlayer/README.md

 # YoutubePlayer
-Search and play videos from YouTube directly using vlc with the ability to stream audio only.
-Built on Gtk 3.
+Search and play videos from YouTube directly with the ability to stream audio only.
 Download video or audio from youtube directly.
 Song metadata including album art is automatically fixed when you stream or download a song.

 <p align="center">
   <img src="/images/screenshots/screenshot1.png?raw=true" alt="YouTube Player"/>